-I currently have seven different body shapes available, of which five are for classical or flamenco, the remaining two, models 15 & 16, are custom builds that lend themselves to other playing styles.
+I currently have seven different body shapes available, of which four are for classical , two for flamenco, and the remaining two, models 15 & 16, are custom builds that lend themselves to other playing styles.

 Model 08 - a small-bodied shape based on Torres F.E.13.
 It can be used for Torres copies or with other bracing designs, X-brace for instance.